HoganBerens/BlackJack/README.md

 # Blackjack
 A fun casino-style card game commonly known as 21 where you can put your skills to the test and wager in-game credits.
 This frontend application was built using JavaScript, HTML, and CSS.
+You can play Blackjack by clicking the URL below!

 # Screenshot